taunsquared/graphic-novel-thesis/2018-09-10_Script-draft2.md

 PA: "We are now arriving at Gemini Station.
 This is the final stop of this shuttle service.
 All change ple--"

-The pre-recorded announcement is interrupted by a live announcement: "This is an announcement for all first-year cadets.
+The pre-recorded announcement is interrupted by a live announcement: "This is an announcement for all first-year trainees.
 Welcome to the ISE Corps!
 Please check your temporary student ID for your guild assignment, and follow signs to the appropriate docking bay door."

 All three teens stare up at the speaker.